dgoodine/Slogger/README.md

 ### Configurable Colormaps
 Make your own color map for mapping *Level* to color in a platform- and decorator-independent way.

-### Traces
+### Radioactive Tracing
-Tracing allows logging sites to evaluate a condition and log based on that condition, not the logging level.
-If the condition is true, the event is logged, regardless of the log level.
-This allows you inspect values at the logging site and override the logging based on state.
+Radioactive tracing allows logging sites to log based on a boolean override value, not the logging level.
+If the *override* argument in a logging site is true, the event is logged, regardless of the log level.

-For example, if you were to define a *Request* object base class, you could add a boolean *trace* property, defaulting to false.
-In your code that processes the request, you would use provide the *condition* argument to the
+For example, if you were to define a *Request* object base class in a services implementation, you could define a boolean *trace* property, defaulting to false.
+In your code that processes the request, you would provide the *condition* argument to the logging site.
+If a particular request is causing a problem (but you have tons of them to process), you can set the *trace* flag for only that request and logging sites for all levels would be logged.

 ### Categories
-In addition to the two convenience functions for each level mentioned above,
+In addition to the two convenience functions for each level mentioned above, logging sites allow a *Category* to be defined which is passed to the logging function.
+While a category could be any type conforming to the *Hashable* protocol, you would typically define an *enum* for type safety.

+Once the categories are defined, you can configure your logger to customize the logging level for that category (.Debug or .Verbose, for example), even at runtime.
+This allows more fine-tuning of logging if, for example, you want to see more logging of the events for a particular concern (database calls, networking transactions, etc.

+The design of categories is such that third-party frameworks can expose their *Slogger* object and document their category values for developers using the framework.
+Then, if the developers need to diagnose a problem inside the framework, they can simple fine-tune the logging levels to get more information.
+This is especially useful the framework developer doesn't release the source code.

 ## Implementing Categories

-## Tracing
+Here's an example of how you should implement your custom categories, taken from the unit test code in *Slogger*.

+First, define your category enum:

+	enum TestCategory : String, SloggerCategory {
+	  case First, Second, Third

+	  static func allValues () -> [TestCategory] {
+	    return [First, Second, Third]
+	  }
+	}

+Then, you need to subclass *Slogger*, which is generic, to bind the type to your category type:

+	class TestLogger : Slogger<TestCategory> {}

+Then create your logger in the obvious way:

+	public let log = TestLogger()

+Naturally, if you want your logger to have customize values (generators, decorators, etc.), you can override the *init* method and provide that information there.

+Remember, *Slogger* is designed so that all public public properties for a *Slogger* instance can be modified at runtime, without having to worry about state.